geforce6t/collect/README.md

-# Atlan-Task
+# Collect
+Schematic for storing forms (with questions) and responses (with answers) with relevant metadata along with plugins.

 ### Usage

 ```
-clone the repo / extract the archive
+clone the repo
-$ cd atlan-task
+$ cd collect
 $ yarn install
 $ cp config/default.example.json config/default.json
 $ yarn dev
 ```

 ## Usage and Features

-### Strict Mode

-Strict mode is enabled by default.
-For more info refer: https://dev.to/briwa/how-strict-is-typescript-s-strict-mode-311a

 ### Plugins
 - all of the "post-response-plugins" are stored inside the `src/plugins` directory.